 Moya-Moya, disease or syndrome

-Cerebral arteriopathy of unknown origin characterized by the progressive occlusion of the intracranial carotid vessels and/or proximal branches of the anterior and middle cerebral arteries.
-A collateral circulation develops from the leptomeningeal vessels and other extra- and intracranial carotid branches: their appearance to the angiogram looks like a puff of smoke, hence the name to the disease (moyamoya in Japanese).
+Prevalence: 1/300,000 but much more frequent in Asia, especially Japan.
+Moya Moya disease has two peaks in frequency: between 5 and 15 years of age, and between 30 and 40 years of age.
+Girls appear to be affected more often than boys.
+Cerebral arteriopathy of unknown origin, characterized by progressive occlusion of intracranial carotid vessels and/or proximal branches of the anterior and middle cerebral arteries, and development of collateral circulation from leptomeningeal vessels and other extra- and intracranial branches of the carotid arteries.
+Angiography of the collateral network resembles a puff of smoke, giving the condition its name (moyamoya in Japanese).

-Histology: progressive obliteration of the arterial lumen by hyperplasia of intima.
-The wall of the collateral vessels is fragile and can be the source of microaneurysms.
+Histology: progressive obliteration of the lumen by thickening of the intima (hyperproliferation of its components and angiogenesis), with reduction in vessel outer diameter and thinning of the media.
+The wall of collateral vessels is fragile and can be the source of microaneurysms.

-- the MoyaMoya 'syndrome', where the arteriopathy is associated with other clinical problems as: trisomy 21, neurofibromatosis type 1, Alagille syndrome, sickle cell disease, Marfan's syndrome, Fanconi anemia.
+- Moya-Moya syndrome, where the arteriopathy is associated with another pathology such as: trisomy 21, neurofibromatosis type 1, Alagille syndrome, sickle cell anemia, Marfan syndrome, Fanconi anemia, hyperthyroidism.

-There are acquired Moyamoya syndromes following brain irradiation or bacterial meningitis.
+There are also cases of acquired Moyamoya syndrome following brain irradiation or bacterial meningitis.

 Angiographic staging according to Suzuki: